CoLadder: Supporting Programmers with Hierarchical Code Generation in Multi-Level Abstraction: CoLadder: Design Process Goals

 \subsection{Interview Study}

-We recruited six participants ($5$ males, $1$ female; ages $25-27, M = 25.8, SD = 0.98$) through convenience sampling, all of whom had more than five years of programming experience ($M = 7.88, SD = 4.34$ years) and regularly used the LLM-code generation tools ($M = 8, SD = 2.56$ times/week).
-Each study session lasted around $45$ minutes and we compensated participants $15$ CAD for their time.
-Before the study, we asked each participant to share at least three recent examples of their ChatGPT~\cite{openai2023chatgpt} usage for generating code, in order to nudge them to reflect on how they use LLM-code generation tools.
-During the study, we interviewed participants about 1) the challenges they encountered in externalizing mental models and translating intents into code, 2) the strategies they employed to tackle these challenges, and 3) their needs throughout the prompt authoring process.
-The interviews were audio-recorded and subsequently transcribed into text.
-The first and second authors conducted a thematic analysis~\cite{braun2012thematic} and summarized themes related to the strategies participants employed to address challenges they encountered and their corresponding user needs.
+We recruited six participants ($5$ males, $1$ female; ages $25-27, M = 25.8, SD = 0.98$) through purposive sampling~\cite{etikan2016comparison}. \rv{In our recruitment process, we sought participants experienced in both programming and the use of LLM-driven code generation tools.
+Eligibility screening involved a pre-test survey that assessed participants' programming experience on a 5-point scale [1: very inexperienced; 5: very experienced], years of programming experience, and self-reported familiarity with LLM-driven code generation tools.} All recruited participants had more than five years of programming experience ($M = 6.67, SD = 1.75$ years) \rv{and were familiar with programming (score $M = 4.33, SD = 0.52$), familiar with LLM-code generation tools (score $M = 4.5, SD = 0.55$)}, and regularly used the LLM-code generation tools ($M = 8, SD = 2.56$ times/week). \rv{Detailed can be seen in Appendix~\ref{appendix:formative}}

+Participants provided consent and were compensated with $20$ CAD for $45$-minute study sessions. \rv{Before the study, we asked each participant to share at least three recent examples of their ChatGPT~\cite{openai2023chatgpt} usage for generating code to nudge them to reflect on how they use LLM-code generation tools.} In the study, we interviewed participants to assess their challenges in forming and externalizing intentions, translating them into code, the strategies they employed to address these challenges and their needs.
+All interviews were audio-recorded and subsequently transcribed into written text. \rv{We analyzed the interviews using thematic analysis~\cite{braun2012thematic}, employing both inductive and deductive approaches.
+After interviewing six participants, the first two authors conducted the initial analysis collaboratively.} We identified and categorized codes and themes related to the strategies participants used to address their challenges and their corresponding user needs. \rv{Any disagreements were resolved through discussion and ultimately leading to the final themes after the second iteration.}